• Home

 Question: How much time is involved in the Suzuki program?

-Answer: Beginning students start with one 20-minute individual lesson per week and approximately six group lessons per semester.
-Initially, practice time at home will be no longer than 10 minutes per day, and you will generally add 5-10 minutes for each year your child has studied.
-Private lessons will increase to 30 minutes when your child gets older as well.
+Answer: Beginning students start with one 30-minute individual lesson per week and one 40-minute group lesson per week.
+Initially, practice time at home will be no longer than 10 minutes per day, and you will add approximately 5-10 minutes for each year your child has studied.
+Private lessons may increase to 45 minutes when your child gets older as well.

 Question: What supplies will I need to have for my child's lessons?